mjjs/cyber-security-base-2021-project-1/README.md

 # 1. Clone the repository
 $ git clone https://github.com/mjjs/cyber-security-base-2021-project-1

-# 2. Create a veirtual environment.
+# 2. Create a virtual environment.
 # This step is not mandatory, but recommended not to pollute the global environment with packages.
 $ python3 -m venv name-for-virtual-env && source name-for-virtual-env/bin/activate